Tipn/Tipn/README.md

 Aboout me
 - 👋 Hi, I’m Pavel
-- 🌱 I sow old computers and Admin with a huge background, now I'm work with cisco network equipment.
+- 🌱 Since childhood I love computers and have a lot of experience with them.
+I developed the architecture of computer networks and worked with servers.
+At the moment I administer the L3 network equipment.
+In the public sector
-- 💞️ I’m looking to collaborate on with a Mentor who shows me on my gaps
+- 💞️ I’m looking the new challenges and new experiences
 - 📫 How to reach me meddel developer

 Latest YouTube